Roger Linn: Akai MPC

-After Linn Electronics, Linn collaborated with the Japanese company Akai to design the MPC60, an integrated digital sampling drum machine and MIDI sequencer released in 1988.
+After Linn Electronics, Linn collaborated with the Japanese company Akai to design the MPC60, an integrated sampler, drum machine and MIDI sequencer released in 1988.
 According to Linn, "[The collaboration] was a good fit because Akai needed a creative designer with ideas and I didn't want to do sales, marketing, finance or manufacturing, all of which Akai was very good at."
 The MPC60 was followed by the MPC60 MkII and the MPC3000.

 Linn aimed to design an affordable user-friendly instrument that did not require extensive musical knowledge or studio equipment to use.
 It had a major influence on the development of hip hop and electronic music.
-The 4x4 grid of pads was adopted by numerous manufacturer and became standard in DJ technology.
+The 4x4 grid of pads was adopted by numerous manufacturers and became standard in DJ technology.

 Linn left Akai after the company went out of business and its assets were purchased by Numark.
 According to Linn, the new organization was led by "a very unscrupulous fellow ... he immediately stopped my royalty payments, refused to take my calls and had his lawyer send me threatening letters.
 I checked around and learned that he has a reputation of being a real bastard, so given that challenging him would have been long and expensive, I let it go."
 Akai has continued to produce MPC models without Linn, such as the MPC2000; Linn was critical, saying: "Akai seems to be making slight changes to my old 1986 designs for the original MPC, basically rearranging the deck chairs on the Titanic."